tomasate/wprime_plus_b/README.md

 python run.py --executor iterative --year 2017 --processor ttbar --nfiles 1
 ```

-General note: [coffea-casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is faster and more convenient, however still somewhat experimental so for large of inputs and/or processors which may require heavier cpu/memory usage condor is recommended (To do)
+General note: [coffea-casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is faster and more convenient, however still somewhat experimental so for large of inputs and/or processors which may require heavier cpu/memory Condor is recommended.

 ## Scale factors

-We use the common json format for scale factors, hence the requirement to install [correctionlib](https://github.com/cms-nanoAOD/correctionlib).

-The scale factors themselves can be found in the central [POG repository](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration), synced once a day with CVMFS: `/cvmfs/cms.cern.ch/rsync/cms-nanoAOD/jsonpog-integration`.
+We use the common json format for scale factors (SF), hence the requirement to install [correctionlib](https://github.com/cms-nanoAOD/correctionlib).
+The SF themselves can be found in the central [POG repository](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration), synced once a day with CVMFS: `/cvmfs/cms.cern.ch/rsync/cms-nanoAOD/jsonpog-integration`.
 A summary of their content can be found [here](https://cms-nanoaod-integration.web.cern.ch/commonJSONSFs/).

-Implemented (`analysis/corrections.py`):
+The SF used in this analysis are:

+* Pileup
+* b-tagging
+* Electron ID
+* Electron Reconstruction
-* PileUP SF
+* Muon ID
-* BTag SF
+* Muon Iso

-To do:
-* Lepton SF
+* Muon TriggerIso

+These SF are implemented as weights (See [corrections](analysis/corrections.py))

 ## Setting up coffea environments